-II.F.3.
+II.G.3.
 The Permittee shall provide, at a minimum, an annual used oil-training refresher course for employees handling used oil.
-Additional training is required if the Permittee changes used oil handling procedures.
+Additional training is required for employees if the Permittee updates or changes used oil handling procedures at the facility

-II.F.4.
+II.G.4.
 The Permittee shall keep training records for each employee for a minimum of three years.
 Employees and supervisors shall sign and date training attendance sheets to document class attendance.

-II.F.5.
-Employees collecting and performing field halogen testing shall be trained and shall demonstrate competence in collecting a representative used oil sample and testing for halogens using a CLOR-D-TECT® kit prior screening used oil.
+II.G.5.
+Employees shall demonstrate competence to collect a representative used oil sample and analyze the oil for halogens using a CLOR-D-TECT® or HydroClor® at the facility prior screening used oil or oily-water in the field.

-II.G.
+II.H.
 Facility Closure

-II.G.1.
-The Permittee shall implement the closure plan in Attachment 8 (Facility Closure Plan) which evaluates the potential impacts of used oil operations on the surrounding soil, groundwater and surface water in accordance with R315-15-11 of the Utah Administrative Code.
+II.H.1.
+The Permittee shall submit a modified closure plan in Attachment 8 (Facility Closure Plan) to the Director for approval, prior to closure implementation.
+The modified closure plan shall evaluate the potential impacts of used oil operations on the surrounding soil, groundwater and surface water in accordance with R315-15-11 of the Utah Administrative Code.
 The Permittee shall be responsible for any cleanup of any used oil contamination that has migrated beyond the facility property boundaries in accordance with R315-15-11(d) of the Utah Administrative Code and this Permit.

-II.H.
+II.I.
 Emergency Spill Response and Remediation

-II.H.1.
-In accordance with R315-15-9.1 of the Utah Administrative Code, the person responsible for the spill shall immediately take appropriate action to minimize the threat to human health and the environment and notify the DEQ Hotline at (801) 536-4123 if the spill is greater than 25 gallons or smaller spills if it poses a threat to human health or the environment (Attachment 3 – Emergency Controls and Contingency Plan).
+II.I.1.
+In accordance, with R315-15-9.1 of the Utah Administrative Code, the person responsible for the spill shall immediately take appropriate action to minimize the threat to human health and the environment and notify the DEQ Hotline at (801) 536-4123 if the spill is greater than 25 gallons or smaller spills if it poses a threat to human health or the environment (Attachment 3 – Emergency Controls and Contingency Plan).

-II.H.2.
+II.I.2.
 Responders shall take action to prevent spills from spreading by utilizing absorbent, dirt, booms, pads, rags, etc.

-II.H.3.
+II.I.3.
 The Permittee is responsible for the material release and shall recover oil and remediate any residue from the impacted soils, water, or other property, or take any other actions as required by the Director until there is no longer a hazard to human health or the environment.

-II.H.4.
+II.I.4.
 Once the material is containerized, a waste determination shall be made to determine the material’s disposition.

-II.H.5.
+II.I.5.
 The Director may require additional cleanup action to protect human health or the environment.

-II.H.6.
+II.I.6.
 All costs associated with the cleanup shall be at the expense of the Permittee.

-II.H.7.
+II.I.7.
 Spill kits shall contain, at a minimum, the equipment listed in Attachment 3 (Emergency Controls and Contingency Plan).

-II.H.8.
+II.I.8.
 The Permittee shall document in the operating record all relevant information, including the amount of waste generated from cleanup efforts, the characterization of the waste (i.e. hazardous or non-hazardous), final waste determination, and disposal records.
 The report shall also include actions taken by the Permittee to prevent future spills.

-II.H.9.
+II.I.9.
 In accordance with R315-15-9.4 of the Utah Administrative Code, the Permittee shall submit to the Director a written report within 15 days of any reportable release of used oil.

 Attachment 1: Facility Site Plan Map